Texting As Its Own Language

 : ))))))))))

-Most people are accustomed to basic emoticons.
+Basic emoticons are pretty standard for most texters.
 Sometimes, though, smiley faces are given their own special style.
-An emoticon such as this is the equivalent of a very large, contented smile.
+In this case, it would be a very large, contented smile.
 Similarly, : ((((((((( should be interpreted as a large frown, and : DDDDDDD is a huge grin.
+Emoticons are a great way to flirt, just make sure you follow a few basic guidelines and don’t abuse them.

 Special Verbal Considerations

-The high use of text-speak and net-speak in our daily lives means that many linguistic rules have been bent, changed, or eradicated.
+Many linguistic rules have been bent, changed, or eradicated in order to use text-speak and net-speak in our daily lives.
 Nouns, especially branded nouns, have become commonly accepted verbs.
 Here are a few examples:

 FB me